“What is now proved was once only imagined.”

-Fun fact: Almost half of the world population does not have access to banking services.
+Not-so Fun fact: Almost half of the world’s population does not have access to banking services.

 The most popular application of Blockchain is in financial services in the form of cryptocurrencies.
-Encrypted money essentially tries to solve the main pain points in the current economy, such as out-dated financial platforms’ superfluous transaction charges, and economic inequality among nations.
+Encrypted money essentially tries to solve the main pain points in the current economy, such as outdated financial platforms’ superfluous transaction charges, sluggish cross-border transactions, and economic inequality among nations.

 Supply Chain and Tracking Basic Necessities

-Given the global application of Blockchain technology, it can be utilised to track basic necessities in developing countries and nations with an unstable government.
-It essentially acts as a safeguard against hyperinflation and prevents a shortage of goods and materials during crises, while reducing processing time in each step.
+Given the global application of Blockchain technology, it can be utilized to essentially act as a safeguard against hyperinflation and prevent a shortage of goods and materials during crises while reducing processing time in each step.

-After studying current trends, experts predict that the healthcare industry will further suffer from issues like disorganised practices, excessive hospitalisation costs, and data breaches.
+After studying current trends, experts predict that the healthcare industry will suffer from issues like disorganized practices, high hospitalization costs, and data breaches after studying current trends.
 Blockchain technology has the potential to deflate the current expenditure bubble, thus improving the healthcare experience.